 Anti-NGSS bill in Iowa

-In the same year, Salmon was also a cosponsor of House File 480, which would, if enacted, have required teachers in Iowa's public schools to include "opposing points of view or beliefs" to accompany any instruction relating to evolution, the origins of life, global warming, or human cloning.
-Both HF 140 and HF 480 died.
+In 2017, Wheeler cosponsored House File 140, which contained the same provision about the NGSS, as well as House File 480, which would have required teachers in Iowa's public schools to include "opposing points of view or beliefs" to accompany any instruction relating to evolution, the origins of life, global warming, or human cloning.
+Both bills died in committee.